juliemturner/juliemturner.github.io/content/post/resolve-to-log/index.md

   }

   private async init(currentUser: string): Promise<void> {
-    //Implement an asyncronous call to ensure the user is part of the web where the ApplicationLog list is and get their user id. try {
+    //Implement an asynchronous call to ensure the user is part of the web where the ApplicationLog list is and get their user id. try {
       let userResult = await this._web.ensureUser(`i:0#.f|membership|${currentUser}`);
       this._userId = userResult.data.Id;